EXCLUSIVE-U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline | Headlines

 EXCLUSIVE-U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline

+Reuters reported late on Tuesday that the department had contacted the companies.
+"We are trying to inform companies of the risk and urge them to pull out before it's too late," a U.S. government source said.
 The U.S. source said the State Department is expected to issue a report by Thursday or Friday on companies it believes are helping the Russia-to-Germany pipeline.
-Companies that could be in the report include ones providing insurance, helping to lay the undersea pipeline, or verify the project's construction equipment, the source said.
-The companies could be at risk of U.S. sanctions under existing law if they do not stop work.
+Companies that could be in the report include ones providing insurance, helping to lay the undersea pipeline, or verify the project's construction equipment.

 Zurich Insurance Group could be listed in the report, the source said.
 Zurich said it is "committed to fully comply with any applicable sanctions regulations."
 Nord Stream 2 did not immediately respond to a request for comment.